Flexiana/framework/doc/how-to.md

 To do a logout is much easier than a login implementation.
 The `session-interceptor` does half of the work, and if you have a running session, then it will not complain.
-The only thing you should do is to remove the actual session from the `state` and form session storage.
+The only thing you should do is to remove the actual session from the `state` and from session storage.
 Something like this:

 ```clojure
 (defn logout